 As the correspondence enters the design process, keep in mind that the aim is a clean, clear, human-centered design that increases readability.
 Some design features, while clever or aesthetically pleasing, can interfere with comprehension.
 When creating member correspondence, your aim is a reader-friendly design.

 Adherence to Health First Colorado brand guidelines

-For specific information on fonts, formatting, photographs and images, logos, color palette, typeface and other design requirements, read the Department Brand Kit Index.
-HCPF has brand guides for Child Health Plan Plus and other programs we run.
+For specific information on fonts, formatting, photographs and images, logos, color palette, typeface and other brand requirements, refer to the Department Brand Guide.